Think-and-Dev/gitbook-docs-test/docs/integration/official-money-on-chain-abis.md

-# Official Money on Chain ABIS
+# Official Money on Chain ABIs

 In the Money on Chain repository you can find the [official ABIs of the platform](https://github.com/money-on-chain/web-billfold-app/tree/develop/contracts/moc).
 You can use them to build your own decentralized applications to invoke the functions of smart contracts.